Timing

 Importing Timing

-Importing Timing from Osu File
+Importing from an Osu File

-Importing Timing from Dynamaker
+Importing from Dynamaker

-Time and Measure Number
+Time and Bar Numbers

-Similar to Dynamaker's Bar, DyNode can also display the measure number of notes in various ways.
-In DyNode, the measure number represents the exact measure of time, which is related to the BPM and Meter of the current Timing.
-For example, if the current Timing's meter is 3/43/4, then the measure number 13+13=13.33313+\frac{1}{3}=13.333\dots is at a time after the 13th measure by one quarter note, as the measure is divided into three quarter notes.
+Similar to Dynamaker’s concept of Bar, DyNode can display the precise measure number of a note in various ways.
+In DyNode, the measure number represents the exact measure based on the note’s time, which is determined by both the BPM and the meter of the current Timing.
+For example, if the current Timing is in 3/4 time, then a note at measure 13+(1/3) corresponds to a position one quarter note past measure 13, since the measure is divided into three equal parts.

-About Z, D Parameters, and Measure Number
+About the Z and D Parameters and Measure Numbers

-In some cases, ZDZ\neq D because a measure is not necessarily four quarter notes long (four beats); it can also be three quarter notes long (three beats).
-If the current Timing is in triple time (three quarter notes per beat), and you want to place a 16th note (beat snap divisor of 1/41/4, D=16D=16), then 12 16th notes are equal in length to one measure (Z=12Z=12).
-The ZZ parameter indicates how many DDth notes are contained in a measure.
+Sometimes because a measure does not necessarily contain four quarter notes (in 4/4 time); it might contain three quarter notes (in 3/4 time).
+For instance, if the current Timing is in 3/4 time and you place 16th notes (with a beat subdivision of 1/4, so ), then 12 such 16th notes will equal one full measure (i.e. ).
+The parameter indicates how many D-th notes make up a measure.

-You can use Switch Between Bar/Time Display to change the time information in the upper left corner of the note to an exact measure number in real number form X+YZX + \frac{Y}{Z}.
+You can use Toggle Bar/Time Display to switch the note information in the upper left from a time value to an exact measure number expressed as a real number .

 Dynamaker and Bar

-Delay with MP3 and WAV Formats
+MP3 and WAV Format Delays

 Why is a decoded MP3 longer than the original .wav file?

-LAME embeds the amount of padding in the ancillary data of the first frame of the MP3 file.
-(LAME INFO tag).
-The LAME decoder will use this information to remove the leading padding of an MP3 file.
+LAME embeds the amount of padding in the ancillary data of the first frame of the MP3 file (LAME INFO tag).
+The LAME decoder uses this information to remove the leading padding.
+Modifications to also remove trailing padding have not yet been made.

 FMOD doesn’t chop the start off .mp3 decodes, a format which has inherent latency in it.